 Even with financial security for the foreseeable future, it’s still important to practice intelligent money management skills.
 You may have debt from student loans, be saving to buy a home, or just want to practice good financial savings for your future.

 Whatever the reason, your hectic schedule means you may not always have your personal savings at the forefront of your mind.
+It’s a good thing we take care of our nurses here at Clipboard Health.
 To help you start saving, here are 11 money management tips for nurses.

 1. Set Up Direct Deposit

 If your employer offers direct deposit, sign up for it.
 Not only will it save you the extra step of visiting the bank or the hassle of mobile banking, but you can also set it up to deposit some or all of your check into a savings account or investment account.